-The attached map shows locations of OTP hubs, residential programs (treating opioid and other addictions) and the relative distribution of practices that provide MAT within each county.
+The attached map shows locations of OTP hubs and residential programs (treating opioid and other addictions).

 Residential Programs offer counseling and group services while living at a treatment center from several days to a few weeks.
 Outpatient Programs provide assessment and counseling services while living at home.
 This may include meeting with a counselor one-on-one or going to a group meeting one or two times a week.
 Intensive Outpatient Programs usually last for about 2-3 hours a day, 3 days a week, for several weeks while you live at home.